 Jackie Kennedy began an extensive restoration of the mansion, funded mostly by the sales of a Guidebook sold to visitors for $1 – ultimately raising $2 million in two years – donors, and other fundraising initiatives.
 Historically, Congress has been in charge of allotting funds to each First Family to make any updates and complete any refurnishing to the House.
 This amount has steadily increased over the years, and any money exceeded is paid for out of the family’s pocket.

 Around the time the Kennedy’s took their place in the White House in 1961, Congress enacted a law that declared the furnishings of the White House to be inalienable property of the White House, which legislates the White House’s status as a museum.
-Eventually in 1988 the American Alliance of Museums officially accredited the White House as a museum, so Presidents and the First Family are unable to make any changes without first going through the museum process to do so.
+Eventually in 1988 the American Alliance of Museums officially accredited the White House as a museum, so Presidents and the First Family are unable to make any changes without first accutane sold online going through the museum process to do so.

 Jackie and Sister Parish worked with many great items that were procured throughout the years, like some of the furniture and furnishings that President Monroe purchased from France in the early 1800s that are still in use today.
 Working with curator Lorainne Pearce, Jackie explored all 54 rooms and 16 baths for antiques to be catalogued and restored, many dating back to the presidencies of Teddy Roosevelt, John Quincy Adams, and James Monroe.
 This was the start to her initiative to restore historical prominence to the House.